INFORMATION FOR EMPLOYERS

 There is a cost to employers for both the training and assessment, payable to the partner training provider, OFTF

-The cost of the 25 day SAP programme over 12 months of training and the 6-month assessment is £5,000.
-CITB make a contribution of £4,000 to the training provider and the remaining £1,000 will be invoiced by OFTF to the company.
+The cost of the 25 day SAP programme over 12 months of training and the 6-month assessment is £5,000 per trainee.

-In the case of a CF member or company not registered with the CITB, the process of training and assessment is the same and the cost to the individual or company is £5,000 paid in £1k instalments.
-The first instalment will be due on registration and quarterly thereafter.
+In the case of a CF member or company not registered with the CITB, the process of training and assessment is the same and the cost to the individual or company is £5,000.
+The first instalment will be due on registration and the remainder by agreement with OFTF.
 Each year there are a number of CF members who choose this route successfully.